nissymori/JAX-CORL/README.md

 ```

-# How to use this codebase
+# How to use this codebase for your own research

+The provided text explains how to use a specific codebase for research purposes, particularly in the context of D4RL datasets, but also allows for customization for other datasets.
+Here's a clarified version of the text:

-You can use this codebase on its own as baseline for D4RL.
-However, some people want to develop new algorithm based on our code or use this code for other dataset than D4RL.
+This codebase can be used independently as a baseline for D4RL projects.
+It is also designed to be flexible, allowing users to develop new algorithms or adapt it for datasets other than D4RL.

-For those who would like to use this code for your own research, we explain the shared structure of the code.
+For researchers interested in using this code for their projects, we provide a detailed explanation of the code's shared structure:
 ##### Data structure
 ```py
 Transition(NamedTuple):